shahil-yadav/erp-snap/README.md

 Your privacy matters to us!
 Here's the scoop on how we handle your login info:

--   I don't store your username and password on any server. 🛜❌
+-   We don't store your username and password on any server. 🛜❌
 -   Your credentials are securely transmitted between your device and the college server. 🔒🔀
 -   This keeps your sensitive details safe! 💪